solliancenet/azure-synapse-analytics-workshop-400/day-01/lab02-data-integration-part-2.md

 In this task, you'll create datasets for the SQL tables that will serve as data sinks for data pipelines you'll create later in this lab.

-1. Create a new **Azure Synapse Analytics** dataset with the following characteristics:
+1. Create a new **Azure Synapse Analytics** integration dataset with the following characteristics:

     - **Name**: Enter `asal400_wwi_userproductreviews_asa`.
     - **Linked service**: Select the `SqlPool01` service.